online-photo-submission/cloudcard-photo-downloader/README.md

 - DatabaseFileNameResolver.baseFileName.query
     - default: none
-    - description: Select query to get the base file name to which `.jpg` will be added
+    - description: Select query to get the base file name.
+        - If using the FileStorageService, this will have `.jpg` added to it.
+        - If using the DatabaseStorageService, this is the value that will be written to the `studentId` column in your database.
+This column can be specified in the DatabaseStorageService settings.
     - example:
         - `SELECT TOP 1 student_id FROM my_table WHERE external_id = ?
 AND other_column LIKE 'abc%' ORDER BY date_created DESC`
         - Note: the cardholder's `identifier` will inserted into the query to replace the `?` symbol